If you have diarrhoea there are a number of things you can do to help manage the condition.

 - Maintain good personal hygiene – you can do this by ensuring that you and your family always wash your hands with soap and warm water before eating or handling food and after using the toilet, cleaning contaminated surfaces or handling garbage.

 - Clean surfaces – washing with detergent and water is a very effective way of removing germs from surfaces that you have touched.

 - If you have been diagnosed with Norovirus, or have diarrhoea and vomiting following contact with someone else with Norovirus, disinfect any surface that may have been contaminated.
-The surfaces should be thoroughly cleaned, first with soap and water, and then with a disinfectant, such as bleach diluted 1 in 10.
-For example for 100mls of bleach add 900mls of water.
+The surfaces should be thoroughly cleaned, first with soap and water, and then with a disinfectant.
+Wear gloves when you are cleaning up the vomit or diarrhoea and wash your hands thoroughly afterwards.

 - Immediately remove and wash clothing or bedding contaminated with diarrhoea or vomit.

 - Do not share personal items – use your own personal items, such as towels, toothbrushes, flannels or face cloths.